SummerSigh/TheVrMLEyeToolbox/Pupil3dDetectorOSC/Readme.md

 __RANSAC OSC__

+(Big thanks to Prohurtz for providing the OSC code snipits!
+You can find their repo here: https://github.com/RedHawk989/EyeTrackVR)

 *What does this do?*

 This takes the already existing 3D RANSAC implementation and gives it OSC powers for full VRCft intergration!